Aagam49/portfolio/README.md

 # portfolio
-portfolio using html CSS but not responsive
+portfolio using html and CSS